python-pillow/Pillow/docs/index.rst

     :target: https://coveralls.io/r/python-pillow/Pillow?branch=master
     :alt: Test coverage

-To start using Pillow, please read the :doc:`installation instructions <installation>`.
+To install Pillow, please read the :doc:`installation instructions <installation>`.
+To download the source code and/or contribute to the development process please see: https://github.com/python-pillow/Pillow.

-You can get the source and contribute at https://github.com/python-pillow/Pillow.
-You can download archives and old versions from `PyPI <https://pypi.python.org/pypi/Pillow>`_.

 .. toctree::
    :maxdepth: 2